-You can read much more about this and related products on SolarWinds.com.
-To test the value of the SolarWinds Network Bandwidth Analyzer Pack against your own live network, download a fully functional copy for a 30-day free trial.
+To test the value of the SolarWinds Network Bandwidth Analyzer Pack against your own live network, you can download a fully functional 30-day free trial

 If you can quickly identify the real culprit behind bandwidth complaints and solve them, you will:

 - Make others regard you as a genius and lifesaver.